Denver HIV Resources Planning Council Meetings

 DHRPC Co-chairs gave an overview of the service categories currently prioritized by the DHRPC on June 8, 2020.

 Committee co-chairs and agency representatives provide a report at each DHRPC meeting to keep Council members and community members informed on agency matters and committee progress.
 View agency and committee reports here.

 The DHRPC and its committees create work plans in an effort to guide legislatively-mandated deliverables and to prevent overlap of work between committees.

 CONFLICT OF INTEREST

 Members are required to disclose all affiliations when voting on DHRPC matters.
 Members must disclose their conflicts of interest during PC meetings and may be prohibited from voting on certain affairs if conflicts are present.
 Each member must update and sign the disclosure forms yearly.
-View the disclosure form and conflict of interest form.

 ASSESSMENT OF THE EFFICIENCY OF THE ADMINISTRATIVE MECHANISM

 The planning council is responsible for evaluating how timely and efficiently RWHAP Part A funds are allocated and made available for care.
 This involves ensuring that funds are being contracted for quickly and through an open process, and that local HIV/AIDS providers are being paid in a timely manner.